Ahmed Zaid Salim Zuhair

-Ahmed Zaid Salim Zuhair is a citizen of Saudi Arabia formerly held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
+Ahmed Zaid Salim Zuhair (born 1965) is a citizen of Saudi Arabia formerly held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.

 On August 13, 2008, it was reported that Ahmed Zaid Zuhair had been on a hunger strike since June 2005.

 Two other long-term hunger strikers died under mysterious circumstances in June 2006.

 On March 18, 2009, camp authorities declined to agree to moving Zuhair to Camp 4 from Camp 6 in return for his ending his hunger strike.

 In December 2008, an Administrative Review Board cleared Zuhair for release from Guantanamo.
 On May 22, 2009, Zuhair was cleared for transfer once again by the Inter-Agency Review process established by President Obama.
 He was repatriated to Saudi Arabia on June 12, 2009.

 Habeas corpus petition

 Carol Rosenberg, writing in the Miami Herald, reported that Zuhair's June 12, 2009, repatriation came shortly before the Department of Justice would be called upon to defend his continued detention during consideration of his habeas corpus petition.

 Zuhair's lawyers have filed an extensive refutation of the government's allegations in court.
 They argue that the allegations against Zuhair are baseless:

 The Government rests its case against Mr. Zuhair mainly upon two types of evidence: raw intelligence that lacks any indicia of reliability and statements extracted under torture that are not only inherently unreliable but so repugnant to Constitutional protections of dignity and fairness as to require them to be struck.
 As a matter of law, this Court can accord neither sort of evidence any persuasive weight.

 Zuhair's lawyers point out that the type of intelligence document extensively relied upon to justify his detention almost always carry the legend "WARNING: INFORMATION REPORT, NOT FINALLY EVALUATED INTELLIGENCE" and are used to circulate possible leads, rather than verified information.

 Although most of the tortured-based evidence in the case remained classified, Zuhair's attorneys also produced an unclassified declaration from Sa'd Iqbal Madani, a victim of rendition and torture in Egypt and Afghanistan.
 In it, Madani described how, in order to avoid further mistreatment, he made false statements at Bagram that interrogators used to link Zuhair to the Cole bombing.

 Other detainees who were held at Bagram, including Mamdouh Habib and Moazzam Begg, also attested to the torture that Madani experienced.

 Zuhair's attorneys also attacked the government's allegations directly.
 Most importantly they demonstrate that despite investigations of the murder of William Jefferson by Bosnian police, the United Nations, and the FBI, Zuhair was never charged as a suspect.
 Moreover, Bosnian authorities issued an arrest warrant for another man, Fa'iz al-Shanbari, for the murder in 1998.
 A comprehensive 200-page investigation by the UN did not even mention Zuhair.